fasihfast/hospital_management_system/README.md

 # hospital_management_system
-This is a full stack project for to manage patients appointments and doctors availability.
-It contains a dashboard to manage all the functionality
+This is a backend based projects  to manage patients appointments and doctors availability.
 <br>
 author- Muhammad Fasih